 - G-Sync will cost more than FreeSync.
 Acer XG270HU 27-inch monitor with G-Sync support costs $ 100 more than the same monitor without technology support.

-If the frame rate in the game falls below the minimum acceptable monitor sweep frequency.
+Suppose the frame rate in the game falls below the minimum acceptable monitor sweep frequency.
 AMD suggests disabling synchronization completely and setting the screen sweep frequency to a minimum.
 Nvidia, for its part, currently does not provide the option to turn off synchronization.
 But can automatically duplicate frames to get into the monitor’s operating range.
-Difference Between Nvidia GSync vs AMD FreeSync.
-This approach should be called preferred.

 And what is better?